-3. Diploma Level Practical Exercise
+(e) Diploma Practical Exercise

-A Diploma Practical Exercise of value 20 SCOTCAT credits (Scottish Masters Level) is available as a prescribed/optional credit bearing activity for Diploma and Certificate candidates.
-This diploma level practical exercise must be on an approved topic in System Level Integration.
+With the permission of the Programme Director, candidates for the award of Postgraduate Certificate or Postgraduate Diploma in System Level Integration may substitute modules from the approved list with a practical exercise of value 20 SCOTCAT credits (Scottish Masters Level).
+This prescribed/optional practical exercise must be on an approved topic in System Level Integration.